 The honors thesis is produced under the supervision of a department faculty member.
-Choice of faculty supervisor will be made by the student.
+Choice of faculty supervisor will be made by the student, but the faculty has to agree to serve as honor thesis advisor.
 One additional faculty reader of the thesis is required.
-Thesis research and writing fulfills the requirements of honors courses 01:450:495 and 496 (one 3-credit honors course per semester).
+Thesis research and writing fulfills the requirements of honors courses 01:450/381:495 and 496 (one 3-credit honors course per semester).
 The student will be invited to give a presentation of their work and be prepared to respond to questions and requests for revisions from the faculty supervisor and reader.

 - Work one-on-one with a faculty advisor on a project of your choosing

 How to sign up for the honors thesis course

 - In the spring of your junior year

 - Identify which Geography core faculty member you would like as an honors thesis advisor.
 If you don't know, you might want to select an advisor who taught a course that you enjoyed.
 You can also explore the faculty profiles on this website and find a faculty member whose research interest align with yours.

 - Contact the faculty member and see if they are available to do an honors thesis with you.
 The Geography/ENVS advising team can help you with this.

 - Get a special permission number by the Geography/ENVS Advising team and sign up for the honors thesis course (01:450/381:495) for the fall